mgaudet/sm-script-notes/README.md

 In a FullParse parser, nodes in the parse tree are full structs, holding on to sufficient information to produce bytecode.

 In a SyntaxOnly parser, nodes in the parse tree are simply enum values.
 This is sufficient to produce the required syntax errors of a lazy parse.

+At the end of `PerHandlerParser<SyntaxParseHandler>::finishFunction`, a LazyScript is allocated to ensure we can generate a full parse of this function when we execute.

 It's worth noting that not all failures to syntax parse indicate an unparsable script.
 There are some constructs that the SyntaxOnly parser has insufficient information to resolve, and so in those circumstances we must fall back to a full parse.